nds-org/ndslabs/README.md

 ## Modifying the GUI
 Several helper scripts are included to help you modify this code:
-* build.sh: Builds the ndslabs/ndslabs-gui docker image
+* build.sh:     Builds the ndslabs/ndslabs-gui docker image.
-* develop.sh: Create a container from the ndslabs/ndslabs-gui image, map this directory into it, and run a cloud9 IDE with the same mapping
+* start.sh:     Create a container from the ndslabs/ndslabs-gui image.
-* run.sh: Create a container from the ndslabs/ndslabs-gui image
+* stop.sh:      Remove the running cloud9 / ndslabs-gui container(s).
-* swagger.sh: Regenerate the REST API spec from Swagger
+* swagger.sh:   Regenerate the REST API spec from Swagger.

 ### build.sh
 Builds the ndslabs/ndslabs-gui docker image.